 |When we consider the very different personalities of these three men, all enormously gifted, but quite different in their individual characteristics — Pound, flamboyant, extravagant; Eliot, restrained, cautious; Lewis, suspicious, belligerent — we can’t help but wonder how it was possible for three such men to remain close friends from the time they met as young men until the ends of their lives.|

 Regnery says that their friendship endured because of their shared aims, their shared commitment to culture.
 “It was this mutual concern, on a very high level, and an utterly serious attitude toward creative work that brought them and held them together.”

-Regnery notes that Lewis received help from academic institutions, but not until he was dead:
+Regnery notes that Lewis received help from academic institutions, but not until after he had died: